 Parking will be restricted in many areas and parking in residential areas is not suggested.

-Instead, park in Park Place Garage or Knighton Garage for $10 all day and take the FREE Circulator down to City Dock.
+Instead, park in Park Place Garage or Knighton Garage for $10 for four to 10 hours and take the FREE Circulator down to City Dock.
 Both garages are right on the parade route, so you can step out of the garage and onto a great viewing spot for the parade.
 Due to heavy traffic and large attendance, local garages may fill up early.

 See a map of Annapolis